|BOINC in Retrospect||

 BOINC-related activity continued at CERN.
 They had a summer-intern program that brought in computer science students.
 They gave some of them BOINC-related projects The problem was that they didn't discuss these projects with me, and they often went in non-productive directions.

 Kamran worked at DWave, a Canadian company that was trying to build a quantum computer.
 Kamran created and ran a BOINC project called AQUA that simulated the quantum computer.
-The project ran for several years, I don't think he got much support from DWave for this; he did it on his own. and was the first one to deploy a multiprocess application in BOINC; I worked with Kamran to get this working.
+The project ran for several years, I don't think he got much support from DWave for this; he did it on his own.
+AQUA was the first project to deploy a multiprocess application in BOINC; I worked with Kamran to get this working.

 Eric is an astrophysicist who likes computers.
-He designed and implemented the front end of SETI@home.
+He designed and implemented big chunks of SETI@home.
 He had the idea of caching jobs in shared memory on the server, which is central to BOINC server performance.
 He did a lot of the work of converting SETI@home to BOINC - for example, writing the work generator, validator, and assimilator.
 He contributed a lot to the Unix build system for BOINC, based on the GNU tools (autoconf etc.).
 I invited him to join the Project Management Committee; he did, although he didn't get involved much.

 Francois Grey's efforts in China led to the creation of CAS@home.
 The idea was that CAS@home would host many applications, and would serve the computing needs of many Chinese scientists.
 We started with two applications: Lammps and TreeThreader

 The main technical person there was Wenjing Wu.
 The project was formally led by CAS's director of IT, Gang Chen.
 I don't think he was committed to it.
 There were no apps or scientists beyond the first ones, and no promotion of the project to the Chinese public.